 In this case, we are saying the value of the case is $100,000, and we will only take $100,000, and this is our formal offer.
 The other side would then do a proposal for a settlement of $50,000.

 If you go to jury, and depending on the outcome, what the jury would or would not award you, if they were to award you something within a percentage range of the $100,000, not only would we get the value the jury awarded, we’d also get attorney’s fees from the other side.

 The flip side to that coin is if the other side is right, and they get a verdict within a certain percentage of $50,000.
 We would be on the hook for their attorney’s fees, and that can be a lot of money, and that can shift the dynamic.

 So that’s just one instrument in play that is designed to limit and minimize litigation from actually moving forward to trial.

-All these things are very important, but my main issue, the main point I want to make to you is there is a very low percentage for a personal injury trial.
+All these things are very important, but my main issue, the main point I want to make to you, is there is a very low percentage for (going into) a personal injury trial.
 It’s not something that occurs in many cases, quite frankly, in regards to negligence, personal injury, car accidents, things of that nature.

 But again, the facts and circumstances of your particular case make all the difference in the world, so speak with an injury attorney at Denmon Pearlman.

 We’d be happy to discuss the situation, go over the facts, circumstances, and uniqueness of the issues you’re facing, and give you a better idea of exactly what we think might happen.